atodorov/atodorov.github.com/content/_posts/2013-03-27-what-runs-your-startup.markdown

 ---
 layout: post
-title: "What Runs Your Start-up"
+Title: What Runs Your Start-up
 date: 2013-03-27 12:00
 comments: true
 categories: ["what runs", "start-up"]